DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 independently of the source draw.

-This is the key modeling move.

-It formalizes the intended use of pretrained representations: we train on many source classes that are representative of some broader family, and then we want to transfer to new classes from the same family.
+This captures the intended use of pretrained representations.
+We train on many source classes that are meant to represent a broader population, and then ask whether the learned representation transfers to new classes drawn from that same population.

 ## Source and target classification problems

-Once the classes are sampled, they induce balanced classification problems.
+Once the classes are sampled, they define balanced classification problems.

-The source task is the balanced $l$-class distribution
+The source task is the balanced $\ell$-class distribution

 $$
 \tilde P(x,y)
 \quad\text{with}\quad
-\tilde P(y=c)=\frac{1}{l},
+\tilde P(y=c)=\frac{1}{\ell},
 \qquad
 x \mid y=c \sim \tilde P_c.
 $$